-17. Export History will write a file to the My Files folder.
+T7.
+Export History will write a file to the My Files folder.
 This file may be downloaded to a computer and imported into a spreadsheet program for further data processing or storage.

 18. Clear History will delete all sensor data from the WBMS memory.
-This should deployment or at the end, following downloading of all data.
+This should be done at the start of a deployment or at the end, following downloading of all data.

-19. Positive Sensor Directions provides graphics to indicate positive directions for each axis of the sensor box.
+Positive Sensor Directions provides graphics to indicate positive directions for each axis of the sensor

+.xod

-- 20. Angular to Linear Chart provides a table of the relationship between angle and story drift in inches and percent, assuming a 12ft story height. - streen of the device.
-Zero points and exits to the home screen of the device.
+- 20. Angular to Linear Chart provides a table of the relationship between angle and story drift in inches and percent, assuming a 12ft story height. - soft.
+Exit shuts down the WBMS software and exits to the home screen of the device.
 Zero points and alarm thresholds remains stored in the Sensor Units.
 Received sensor data remains stored in the WBMS data folder.
 When restarted the WBMS, it will be necessary to reconnect to the Receiver Unit and disable the inactive channels.
 The program will continue to append data in the same data file.
 Thus, if the program freezes or does other squirrelly things, an Exit and restart will generally tresolve the problem, with only a short gap in the data.